 - Pickering nuclear generating station located on Lake Ontario on Pickering.

-- The Tricastin nuclear power plant located in the south of France.
+- The Tricastin nuclear power plant is located in the south of France.

 - The Chinon nuclear power plant near France Indre et Loire.

-- Bugey nuclear power plant located in Bugey.
+- Bugey nuclear power plant is located in Bugey.

-- Ringhals nuclear power plant situated on the Varo Peninsula.
+- Ringhals nuclear power plant is on the Varo Peninsula.

-- Browns Ferry nuclear power plant located on the Tennessee River.
+- Browns Ferry nuclear power plant is located on the Tennessee River.

 - Qinshan nuclear power plant in Qinshan town.

-- Nogent nuclear power plant located in the France commune of Nogent Sur Seine.
+- Nogent nuclear power plant is located in the France commune of Nogent Sur Seine.

-- Isar nuclear power plant located near the Isar river.
+- Isar nuclear power plant is located near the Isar river.

-In short, these are the most common nuclear power plants used today.
+In short, these are the most common nuclear power plants nowadays.
 However, there are many other plants under construction.
-Of course, there are other plants that get out of the service which means that nuclear plants occupy large importance in producing electricity.
+Of course, other plants get out of the service, which means that nuclear plants occupy large importance in producing electricity.

 There are some advantages of the nuclear power plant as:

-- Firstly, nuclear power is a highly reliable form of energy which is able to run reliably the day whole without any changes.
+- Firstly, nuclear power is a highly reliable form of energy that can reliably run the day without any changes.

 - Secondly, it’s a less environmentally destructive way of producing electricity because it releases fewer greenhouse and carbon emissions.

-- Also, it’s very effective for generating enormous amounts of energy as one plant can produce 2-3 GW power.
+- It’s also very effective for generating enormous amounts of energy as one plant can produce 2-3 GW power.

-- Then again, the nuclear fuel cost is relatively low so the electricity produced by these plants is quite low.
+- The nuclear fuel cost is relatively low, so the electricity that they produce is quite low.